Phytophotodermatitis happens when certain plant chemicals cause the skin to become inflamed following exposure to sunlight.

 Doctors usually diagnose phytophotodermatitis by taking a person's medical history and carrying out a physical examination.
 The doctor will ask about recent activities, exposure to plants, sun exposure, and current and previous symptoms.
 They will also examine the affected skin.

 If the doctor is unsure or wishes to rule out other conditions, they may carry out further tests, such as a patch test or skin biopsy.
 Mild cases of phytophotodermatitis do not always necessitate medical care.
 However, if symptoms are severe or persist, a person should consult their doctor.

 It should be noted that phytophotodermatitis is often misdiagnosed.
-It may be mistaken for:
+It may be

 Most cases of phytophotodermatitis clear up with minimal intervention.
 Treatment aims to reduce pain and shorten the duration of symptoms.
 Treatment options include: